ikjordan/picozx81/README.md

 If a file name is specified, then `.p` is appended and an attempt is made to load the file from the current directory.
 The configuration for the file is read.
 A reset is performed only if required by a configuration change.
 This allows for multiple parts of an application to be loaded e.g. [HiRes Chess](https://spectrumcomputing.co.uk/entry/32021/ZX81/Hi-res_Chess) or [QS games](#qs-udg-graphics) that include character definitions.

 If the supplied filename, with `.p` appended, does not exist, then the `LOAD` fails with error `D`.
 This is similar to a "real" ZX81, where if a named file is not on a tape, the computer will attempt to load until the user aborts by pressing `BREAK`, generating error `D`
 ### Save
 #### ZX81
 To save a program the `SAVE "Filename"` command is used.
 If `"Filename"` has no extension then `.p` is appended to the supplied file name.
 The file is saved in the current directory.
 If a file of the specified name already exists, it is overwritten

 #### ZX80
-To save a program the `SAVE` command is used.
-It does not take a file name, so the program is saved in the current directory with the name `"zx80prog.o"`.
-If a file with that name already exists it is overwritten
+To save a program the `SAVE` command is used. `SAVE` does not take a file name, so mechanisms are provided to supply a file name.
+When `SAVE` is executed the emulator scans the program for a `REM` statement of the form:

+`REM SAVE "filename"`

+If such a `REM` is found the file is saved with the name `filename` with `.o` appended if not supplied

+**Note:** The `SAVE` in the `REM` is the keyword.
+Enter it first then use the cursor keys to insert the REM in front of it

+If no `REM` statement of the required format is found, then a save screen will be  displayed to allow a filename to be entered.
+The ZX80 keyboard image is automatically displayed to make it easier to enter non alphanumeric characters.
+The cursor keys (`SHIFT 5` and `SHIFT 8`) and `Rubout` (`SHIFT 0`) can be used.
+Press `ENTER` to exit the screen and use the filename, `.o` is appended if not supplied.
+Press `Esc` or `SHIFT 1` to leave the screen without setting a filename

+The program is saved to the current directory.
+If no valid file name is supplied a default filename of `"zx80prog.o"` is used.
+Any existing file with the same name is overwritten

 ### Loading and Saving Memory Blocks
-The emulator supports extensions to `LOAD` and `SAVE` to support the loading and saving of memory blocks.
-The syntax is similar to that used by [ZXpand](https://github-wiki-see.page/m/charlierobson/ZXpand-Vitamins/wiki/ZXpand---Online-Manual).
+When emulating a ZX81, extensions are provided to `LOAD` and `SAVE` to support the loading and saving of memory blocks.
+The syntax is similar to that used by [ZXpand](https://github-wiki-see.page/m/charlierobson/ZXpand-Vitamins/wiki/ZXpand---Online-Manual)

 **Note:** There are differences in failure modes and error reporting compared to the ZXpand.
 Also `.p` is *not* appended when loading and saving memory blocks